department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/research/2023-02-Grandfathering-Migration-Flow/research plan.md

 In this case, Veterans will receive an IAL1 Login.gov account which works “as normal” for VA services, but can’t be used by other government services until it’s upgraded to IAL2.
 In order to upgrade to an IAL2 Login.gov account, Veterans will have the option of identity proofing (at a later date, if they choose to).

-As we review the effectiveness and usability of this user flow, we plan to run a few rounds of testing.
+We plan to run a few rounds of testing to review the effectiveness and usability of this migration pathway.
 One of these rounds will focus more closely on accessibility, specifically with screen reader users.
 This will be run separately so that we can wait for a coded prototype for testing.
 Besides this study, we also plan to run a related study that looks closely at multi-factor authentication set up and usage for Veterans with severe cognitive disabilities, those who are not well digitally connected or those who are unhoused.

 ### OCTO Objectives